1. Output information

 Overview

-This annual experimental dataset estimates import and export activity within regions to an international territorial level (ITL) 3 or combined authority level.
-These data are further broken down by industry and partner country for trade in services, and by industry and whether they are an EU member for trade in goods.
+This annual experimental dataset estimates international trade within UK nations and regions to an international territorial level (ITL) 3 or combined authority level.
+These data are further broken down by industry groupings, and by trade with EU and non-EU countries, along with data for 20 partner countries, chosen among the UK's top trading partners in terms of total trade exports.

 The total trade balance is calculated as total exports less imports.
 The trade balance is an estimate of the net position of the region or nation, describing whether it exports more than it imports (a trade surplus) or imports more than it exports (a trade deficit).